 3.)
 Versatile Course Structures and Study Options:

 MPA degree programs are often designed with the mid-career or early-career professional in mind, meaning they are typically highly flexible in their course structures and options for study.
-One option that caters to the working student is the executive mpa format, where professionals with multiple years of experience in a field related to public administration are rewarded with a quicker estimated program completion time.
+One option that caters to the working student is the executive MPA (EMPA) format, where professionals with multiple years of experience in a field related to public administration are rewarded with a quicker estimated program completion time.
 Another option is to enroll in an online MPA program where you can work on coursework at a pace that works with your schedule.

 MPA vs MBA: At a Glance

 Two degree programs that are commonly compared against one another are MPA and MBA programs.
 This might be due to the fact that they both stress leadership training and seek to help their students succeed in corporate or organizational environments.
-In choosing which program type is best for you, it’s important to weigh your career aspirations and interests.
+In choosing which program type is best for you, it’s important to weigh your MPA career or MBA career aspirations and interests.
 Below is a helpful chart to help prospective students decide what is the best route for them.

 MPA programs prepare students for managerial positions in government agencies and organizations that receive government funding.

-At the end of the day, only you can decide if an MPA degree is “worth it”.
+At the end of the day, only you can decide if an MPA degree is worth it.
 If you discover a program that seems to align with your ideologies, interests, and career aspirations then it is likely that the skills and knowledge you gain will prove valuable in the long run.